The Department of Sociology and Anthropology Faculty

 Awards: Dr. Root has received the Steven Polgar Prize, awarded to the best paper published in the journal of record of the Society for Medical Anthropology, Medical Anthropology Quarterly (2007).
 She received a Whiting Fellowship Award (2007) for excellence in the teaching of the humanities at Baruch College.
-At the Harvard School of Public Health, she was the student commencement speaker (1994) where she spoke on the importance of reconceptualizing and incorporating socioeconomic status into public health research and practice.
-She currently co-chairs the Committee for Human Rights for the American Anthropological Association, where she also established a taskforce on Health & Human Rights.
+At the Harvard School of Public Health, she was a student commencement speaker (1994) where she spoke on the importance of incorporating socioeconomic status into public health research and practice.
+She formerly co-chaired the Committee for Human Rights for the American Anthropological Association, where she also helped to establish a taskforce on Health & Human Rights.

 Journal articles and book chapters